NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/hpc.md

 aliases:
 - /docs/getting-started/neurodesktop/hpc
 description: >
-  Run neurodesktop in a high performance computing environment
+  Run neurodesktop in a high-performance computing environment
 ---

 ## Ways of using Neurocommand in Linux: